theroshanron/Agile-SD/JIRA/Terms&Concepts.md

 - We can use search tab in left to search across the agile board
 - Use filters on board to quickly access the status based on the selected
 - Untick the existing and tick the next filter type to see the results
+- We can use Board settings, general filter and saved filter to select what to show on the board
+- Where to show the issues on the board is determined by the status of the Issues
 - If we click on "Complete Sprint", it asks for what to do with the pending Issues
   - Move to the new sprint
   - All the issues Goes to the backlog of new sprint